 • Attend all sessions of CAPAL’s Washington Leadership Program (WLP) as well as other summer events designated as required.

-• Collaborate with assigned Community Action Project (CAP) team to create a finished project to be presented at CAPAL’s 30th Anniversary Gala.
+• Collaborate with assigned Community Action Project (CAP) team to create a finished project to be presented at CAPAL’s annual Closing Ceremony.

 • Attend regular cohort sessions.